 It is believed that the months in the open ocean are related to mating and feeding on the migratory loggerhead turtles that pass through at that time of year.
 While the time spent in the Bahamas is related to gestation.
 As most of the tiger sharks observed at Tiger Beach are females and many of them are pregnant.

 The Tiger Sharks of the Bahamas – Anima Mundi

-You can use this link to download that article about the Tiger Sharks of the Bahamas.
+You can use this link to download the at Tiger Sharks of the Bahamas article.